 Coming down the wall was simple.
 Now I had trust, it was a matter of leaning back and walking down towards the floor.

 There are many lessons I learned on my way up the wall.
 Lessons around trust.
 Confidence in others and myself.
 And decision making.
 The lesson I want to share is about planning.

 On the ground, after I’d calmed down, Keith took me aside.

 “Look at the wall” he said.
 “The better climbers will study the wall and work out a route to the top.
 They plan it, working out the best hand and footholds before they climb.”

 I realised that part of the reason I got stuck was that I couldn’t see my way up the wall.
 The path to the top.
 Any path.

 Looking back, it had nothing to do with the height.
-I couldn’t see how high I was as I was so close to the wall.
+I was so close to the wall I couldn’t see how high I was.

-When Keith encouraged me to lean back, I could see where I was, how far I had come and follow a path.
+When Keith encouraged me to lean back, I could see where I was and how far I had come; and follow a path.